The African Bible Study

 You may discuss the passage briefly (going around the circle, allowing each person to say which one word struck them particularly - but only the one word, without explanations) after each reading, but reserve full discussion of the passage until the last reading is completed, holding that discussion as tightly as you can to the words that were brought up in the circles.

-Close with prayer, again prayer that focuses closely on the chosen text, as you listen to the fullness of the scripture resonate in your hearts.
+Close with prayer, again with prayer that focuses closely on the chosen text, as you listen to the fullness of the scripture resonate in your hearts.

 HomePage | Calendar | References and Resources | Prayer Book | Prayer Cloth | Family Bible Study